 Check out the best things to experience in Singapore as a first timer here!

-Because of people from all different backgrounds living in Singapore you can easily find delicious food from all over the world.
-In a city that has plenty of luxurious and higher-end options, we especially loved the food courts where you could eat top notch food for as little as $2 per person.
-That’s not bad at all!
+Because of people from all different backgrounds living in Singapore you can easily find delicious cuisines from all over the world.
+In a city that has plenty of luxurious and higher-end options, we especially loved the food courts where you could eat top-notch food for as little as $2 per person.

 We also were big fans of the Thai stands where we would each eat a big, savory bowl of green curry – a back to back hit for us!